Circular walk from Trewarmett to Trebarwith Strand

 Park Farm was derelict in the 1970s; when it was converted into holiday accommodation, the fields still contained many farming implements of the 19th century including horse-drawn ploughs and carts.
 Exactly how far the farm here dates back is unknown, though an axe-head from the Bronze Age was found amongst a pile of stones in the garden.
 The name is from the Cornish word Park which means "field".

-33. Just past Park Farm (with the yellow shutters), bear right down the small lane and follow this until it rejoins the main road at the top of Trewarmett Hill.
+33. Just past Park Farm, bear right down the small lane and follow this until it rejoins the main road at the top of Trewarmett Hill.

 34. At the junction, turn right and walk down the right-hand side of Trewarmett Hill, on the pavement where available, to reach the junction to Trebarwith Strand.